Foreign Travel Abroad

 Not covered under Foreign Liability – Travel within the USA, its territories and possessions, Puerto Rico, and any country or jurisdiction subject to trade or economic sanctions imposed by laws and regulations of the USA and does not need to be reported to RMI.

-Departments planning to conduct a class related field trip or University authorized activity should have all participants review and complete the Field Trip Consent and Travel Expectations Agreement.
+Departments planning to conduct a field trip “not related to class coursework” or for University authorized activity should have all participants review and complete the Field Trip Consent and Travel Expectations Agreement.
 A copy of this form should be kept on file in the department.
 The University’s Travel Policy – 6180 should be reviewed.

 If you have any questions or concerns please contact Risk Management at firstname.lastname@example.org or (208) 426-3636.